rednafi/rednafi.com/content/python/decorators.md

 ### Validation & runtime checks

-Python’s type system is strongly typed, but very dynamic.
+Python's type system is strongly typed, but very dynamic.
 For all its benefits, this means some bugs can try to creep in, which more statically typed languages (like Java) would catch at compile time.
 Looking beyond even that, you may want to enforce more sophisticated, custom checks on data going in or out.
 Decorators can let you easily handle all of this, and